FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 Placing Power Generators next to energy-consuming weapons will reduce the reload time of the weapon, the duration of energy consumption as a result, and the energy consumption itself.
 All static artilleries benefit from the rate of fire bonus and energy drain reduction.
 UEF T3 Point Defense is an exception and only gains a reduction in energy drain.

-The values in the following tables are given when a unit is completely surrounded by a specific power generator.
+The values in the following tables are given when a unit is surrounded by a specific power generator.

 ### Rate Of Fire Bonus

 When placed next to power generators, static artillery units gain a rate of fire bonus which can be very significant, especially when considering that a 60% reload time can be achieved, and how much cheaper 4 T3 power generators are than a T3 artillery installation.
-The reduction of a reload time can be calculated with the following scheme if a unit is fully surrounded with the same type of power generators:
+The reduction of a reload time can be calculated with the following scheme if a unit is fully surrounded by the same type of power generator:

 -   10% discount for T1 power generators.
--   20% discount for T2 power generators/hydrocarbon power plant.
+-   20% discount for T2 power generators/hydrocarbon power plants.
 -   40% discount for T3 Power generators.

 The Aeon T4 Rapid-fire Artillery can achieve the maximum possible reload time discount (42%) because you can place a T1 power generator on each side in addition to a T3 power generator.